-Taiwan's Foxconn Says Building World's Largest 'Superchip' Plant
+Taiwan's Foxconn says building world's largest 'superchip' plant

 "I don't think I can say where now, but it's the largest on the planet," said Ting, Foxconn's senior vice president for the cloud enterprise solutions business.

-Opening the two-day event, chairman Young Liu told the audience that Foxconn would be "the first to ship these superchips".
+Chairman Young Liu said while opening the two-day event that Foxconn would be "the first to ship these superchips".

 Foxconn announced last year that it would team up with Nvidia to create "AI factories" -- powerful data-processing centres that would drive the production of next-generation products.